 I get so many questions from all of you asking what I personally eat for meals and snacks, along with which brands I choose.
 As you may have noticed, I’m not ashamed to share my eating habits and strategies with you!
-The “What Cassie Eats” blog series is dedicated to sharing my personal nutrition and product findings with you in hopes that they can give you ideas to incorporate into your own nutritional regimen.
+The “What Cassie Eats” blog series is dedicated to sharing my personal nutrition and product findings with you in hopes they can give you ideas to incorporate into your own nutritional regimen.
 Please note that everything I share with you is based on my own decision and liking; I am not getting reimbursed to promote specific brands.

 Nearly every day, I eat eggs for breakfast.
 A typical reaction to this is: “Don’t eggs raise your cholesterol!?
 How many eggs do you eat each week!?”
-These are common concerns, but the truth is that dietary cholesterol does not raise cholesterol.
-It’s also true that the majority of the nutrients and healthy fat are found in the yolk of the egg.
+These are common concerns, but the truth is that dietary cholesterol does NOT raise cholesterol.
+It’s also true that the majority of nutrients and healthy fat are found in the yolk of the egg.
 Therefore, I will never throw out the egg yolks, nor purchase any type of egg white or fake egg product.
 And to answer the question, I eat a couple dozen eggs each week :)

-For breakfast, the eggs are my protein, some type of vegetable is my carbohydrate (spinach, mixed vegetables or 1/2 of a sweet potato,) and I fry my eggs and veggies in a healthy fat (such as coconut oil, olive oil or grass-fed butter.)
+For breakfast the eggs are my protein, some type of vegetable is my carbohydrate (spinach, mixed vegetables or 1/2 of a sweet potato), and I fry my eggs and veggies in a healthy fat (such as coconut oil, olive oil or grass-fed butter).

-On the days I don’t eat eggs for breakfast (rarely,) I either mix full fat yogurt with protein powder and top it with slivered almonds and fresh berries, or I will reheat a couple of my Protein Pancakes or a serving of Egg Bake (pictured.)
+On the days I don’t eat eggs for breakfast (rarely), I either mix full fat yogurt with protein powder and top it with slivered almonds and fresh berries, or I will reheat a couple of my Protein Pancakes or a serving of Egg Bake (pictured).
 (I like to whip up a big batch of both of these on the weekend and keep ‘em in the fridge or freezer for quick breakfasts on rushed mornings.)
-For a little added nutritional punch, I like to add ground flax seeds and chia seeds to my breakfast every day, regardless of whether it’s eggs, a balanced smoothie or protein pancakes.
+For a little added nutritional punch, I like to add ground flax seeds and chia seeds to my breakfast every day regardless of whether it’s eggs, a balanced smoothie or protein pancakes.

 Snack times are a few of my favorite times of the day!
-I get excited about having healthy, balanced snacks between meals, not only because I like to eat, but because they give me energy :) I eat a morning, afternoon and bedtime snack.
+I get excited about having healthy balanced snacks between meals, not only because I like to eat, but because they give me energy :) I eat a morning, afternoon and bedtime snack.

 Snacks keep my metabolism revved up and my blood sugars stable, giving me brain power to focus and make it through the day without being hungry.
-My protein at snacks is typically a hard-boiled egg, full fat cottage cheese, or, if I don’t have tuna or egg salad for lunch, I will bring a half-cup serving of one of these for snack time.
+My protein at snacks is typically a hard-boiled egg, full fat cottage cheese, or, if I don’t have tuna or egg salad for lunch, I’ll bring a half-cup serving of one of these for snack time.
 I love snacking on nuts too, so often times I will have a handful or two of nuts for my healthy fat, or a couple spoonfuls of natural peanut butter.
 My carbohydrate source is always fruit, veggies or yogurt.
 An easy, already-balanced snack is full-fat Greek yogurt, because it contains carbohydrate, healthy fat and protein.
-I add Dynamic Greens (a stevia-based whole foods powder) for flavor and a little extra nutrition (antioxidants, probiotic, fiber.)
+I add Dynamic Greens (a stevia-based whole foods powder) for flavor and a little extra nutrition (antioxidants, probiotic, fiber).
 Strawberry-Kiwi is my favorite flavor :) Another option for an on-the-go snack is the UltraMeal balanced snack bars.
-I prefer to have real food, but I do keep a stash of these in my desk drawer and gym bag for those times when I’m in a pinch, and need something balanced that will keep my blood sugars stable and hold me over until I get my hands on some real food.
-These are pretty balanced, but don’t have quite the fat content I’d like at snacks, so I keep some individually packed nut bags with these, and have a bar with a bag of nuts together for a balanced snack.
+I prefer to have real food, but I do keep a stash of these in my desk drawer and gym bag for those times when I’m in a pinch and need something balanced that will keep my blood sugars stable and hold me over until I get my hands on some real food.
+These are pretty balanced, but don’t have quite the fat content I’d like at snacks so I keep some individually packed nut bags with these, and have a bar with a bag of nuts together for a balanced snack.

-Sometimes for snacks, I even use a dinner leftover and re-heat it for a snack (such as the pictured stir-fry with shrimp and veggies.)
+Sometimes for snacks, I even use a dinner leftover and re-heat it for a snack (such as the pictured stir-fry with shrimp and veggies).
 My dinners are already balanced with carbohydrate, protein and fat, and it’s easy to throw together a cup serving into a tupperware!